• Skip to primary navigation

 🥙 Before You Go…

-In Costa Rica, everything wrapped in a tortilla is called a gallo or gallito — much like in Mexico they call them tacos.
+In Costa Rica, everything wrapped in a tortilla is called a "Gallo" or "Gallito" — much like in Mexico they call them tacos.
 And because gallitos can be made with almost anything tortillas have become part of our identity.

 Most Costa Ricans still prefer handmade tortillas.
 Factory-made ones may look perfect, but they’ll never have the same heart.